 Social interaction remains crucial even with excellent toys.
 Cats need attention, affection, and engagement from their humans.
 Toys supplement but don’t replace the bond-building that happens through interactive play and daily interaction.
 Setting aside dedicated playtime shows your cat they’re valued family members deserving of your focused attention.

 Monitoring your cat’s response to different toys helps you refine your toy selection over time.
 Notice which toys get used most frequently versus which ones your cat ignores.
-This information guides future purchases, saving money while ensuring you buy toys your cat will actually enjoy.
+This information guides future purchases, saving money while ensuring you buy toys your cat will enjoy.
 Every cat has preferences, and learning yours takes observation and patience.

 Frequently Asked Questions